Clio Renault Sport: Clio II RS (172 Cup)

-One of the main features of the 172 Cup was its significant weight saving, having a kerb weight of 1021kg, making it the lightest of 172 versions produced.
+One of the main features of the 172 Cup was its significant weight saving, having a kerb weight of 1021 kg, making it the lightest of 172 versions produced.
 This was achieved by the removal of a majority of sound deadening from the car alongside thinner glass to reduce weight even further.
 One large difference was also the lack of air conditioning which was a standard fit component on the regular 172, which typically led to the cup producing more power due to the engine having less ancillaries to drive.
 The climate control was reintroduced as an optional extra in April 2003, but of the 2392 172 Cups registered in the UK, only 139 cars were supplied with climate control.
 The 0–60 time of the 172 Cup was officially marketed by Renault as being 6.5 seconds; however AutoCar Magazine reportedly timed the 0–60 at 6.2 seconds which if this were the case would make the 172 Cup the second fastest road going Clio produced at the time of this article, second to only the V6.

 Many enthusiasts regard the 172 Cup as the last "hardcore" hot hatch due to its lack of anti-lock brakes and ESC, relatively low weight and powerful engine.
 The Cup featured redesigned suspension with a wider track thanks to modified wishbones, as well as the introduction of new Cup shock absorbers and springs, which were 20% stiffer in the front and 10% stiffer in the rear.
 The suspension geometry was revised to suit these components and as a result, the steering response was increased.
 This also lead to an increase for the potential of oversteer, due to the lack of weight and driver aids, alongside the revised geometry.